MickBuilder/sugar_catch/support_page.md

 ## Request a Feature

-We're building Sweetr with our community.
+We're building Clean Foods with our community.
 Tell us what would make the app more useful for you.

 * Describe the feature and the problem it solves
 * Share examples of apps that do this well (optional)